-- 1.6.1 Penalties for failure to comply with the Movement and safety areas Vehicular Traffic Regulations.
+- Traffic Regulations.
 May consist of written warnings, suspension of movement and safety areas driving privileges, and/or revocation of movement and safety areas driving privileges.
-Receipt of two (2) written warnings by an operator of a vehicle in any twelve-month (12) period will automatically result in suspension of movement and safety areas driving privileges.
-Receipt of three (3) written warnings in any twelve-month (12) period will automatically result in revocation of movement and safety areas driving privileges. - 1.6.2 Severe Violations.
-Based on an evaluation of the circumstances or the severity of a ations Training Manual BTL Airport Operations: 269-966-3528 particular incident or incidents, the W.K.
-Kellogg Airport Administration reserves the exclusive right to assess any penalty it deems appropriate at any time to any individual authorized to operate a vehicle on the movement and safety areas without regard to prior operating history.
+Receipt of two(2) written warnings by an operator of a vehicle in any twelve-month (12) period will automatically result in suspension of movement and safety areas driving privileges.
+Receipt of three(3) written warnings in any twelve-month (12) period will automatically result in revocation of movement and safety areas driving privileges. - 1.6.2 Severe Violations.
+Based on an evaluation of the circumstances or the severity of a particular incident or incidents, the Battle Creek Executive Airport Administration reserves the exclusive right to assess any penalty it deems appropriate at any time to any individual authorized to operate a vehicle on the movement and safety areas without regard to prior operating history.

 - 1.6.3 Suspension Length.
 Suspension of movement and safety areas driving privileges must be no less than one (1) calendar days and no greater than seven (7) calendar days. - 1.6.4 Copies of Warnings.
-The W.K.
-Kellogg Airport Administration will provide a copy of all written warnings issued to an operator to the local manager of the company owning or in possession and control of the vehicle or vehicles involved in the violation(s). - 1.6.5 Remedial Training.
-The W.K.
-Kellogg Airport Administration may require any individual involved in a runway incursion or other vehicle incident to complete remedial airfield driver training. - 1.7 Authorization.
-The W.K.
-Kellogg Airport's Ground Vehicle Operations Training Program is broken down into multiple classes and levels of authorization based upon an individual's operational need, as determined by W.K.
-Kellogg Airport Administration, for access to the airfield.
+The Battle Creek Executive Airport Administration will provide a copy of all written warnings issued to an operator to the local manager of the company owning or in possession and control of the vehicle or vehicles involved in the violation(s). - 1.6.5 Remedial Training.
+The Battle Creek Executive Airport Administration may require any individual involved in a runway incursion or other vehicle incident to complete remedial airfield driver training. - 1.7 Authorization.
+The Battle Creek Executive Airport's Ground Vehicle Operations Training Program is broken down into multiple classes and levels of authorization based upon an individual's operational need, as determined by Battle Creek Executive Airport Administration, for access to the airfield.
 These classes and levels are: - 1.7.1 Class I Authorization.
 Individuals with Class I Authorization are permitted to operate equipment on specified non-movement areas only. - 1.7.2 Class II Authorization.
 Individuals with Class II Authorization are permitted to operate equipment on specified movement and safety areas, as well as specified non-movement areas.
-The Class II Authorization is broken down into three (3) levels of authorization based upon the individual's operational need, as determined by W.K.
-Kellogg Airport Administration, to access the movement and safety areas of the airfield.
-All individuals requiring unescorted access to the movement and safety areas must possess a Class II Authorization from W.K.
-Kellogg Airport Administration. - a.
+The Class II Authorization is broken down into three (3) levels of authorization based upon the individual's operational need, as determined by Battle Creek Executive Airport Administration, to access the movement and safety areas of the airfield.
+All individuals requiring unescorted access to the movement and safety areas must possess a Class II Authorization from Battle Creek Executive Airport Administration. - a.
 Restricted Level.
-Individuals with the Restricted level of Class II Authorization privileges are permitted to operate on specified movement and safety areas of the airfield as determined by W.K.
-Kellogg Airport Administration on a case by case basis.
-Individuals must submit in writing, to W.K.
-Kellogg Airport Administration, their request to access the movement and safety areas and receive a positive response prior to entering the movement and safety areas.
-This level will typically be granted to those individuals who need infrequent access, usually for special events.

-Please submit requests, at least 72 hours prior to needing access, to BTLoperations@battlecreekmi.gov.
+Individuals with the Restricted level of Class II Authorization privileges are permitted to operate on specified movement and safety areas of the airfield as determined by Battle Creek Executive Airport Administration on a case by case basis.
+Individuals must submit in writing, to Battle Creek Executive Airport Administration, their request to access the movement and safety areas and receive a positive response prior to entering the movement and safety areas.
+This level will typically be granted to those individuals who need infrequent access, usually for special events. - Please submit requests, at least 72 hours prior to needing access, to BTLoperations@battlecreekmi.gov. - b.

-b.
 Limited Level.
-Individuals with the Limited level of Class II Authorization privileges are permitted to operate on specified movement and safety areas of the airfield as determined by W.K.
-Kellogg Airport Administration.
+Individuals with the Limited level of Class II Authorization privileges are permitted to operate on specified movement and safety areas of the airfield as determined by Battle Creek Executive Airport Administration.
 This level will be accompanied with the reason for the level being assigned, typically including tug and tow operations from one apron area to another or to taxi an airplane on movement areas for maintenance purposes without the intent of flight.